-From inception through September 30, 2011, we have received net proceeds of \$54.9 million from the sale of convertible preferred stock and \$31.4 million from our debt financings.
-In February 2011, we completed our IPO, pursuant to which we sold 8,000,000 shares of our common stock at a public offering price of \$5.00 per share for an aggregate offering price of \$40.0 million.
+From inception through March 31, 2012, we have received net proceeds of \$54.9 million from the sale of convertible preferred stock and \$41.4 million from debt financings.
+In February 2011, we completed an IPO, pursuant to which we sold 8,000,000 shares of our common stock at a public offering price of \$5.00 per share for an aggregate offering price of \$40.0 million.
 As a result of the offering, we received net proceeds of \$34.9 million, after underwriting discounts, commissions and offering expenses totaling \$5.1 million.
 In June 2011, we entered into a loan and security agreement with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., collectively referred to as Hercules, under which we may borrow up to \$20.0 million in two tranches of \$10.0 million each, represented by secured convertible term promissory notes.
-We drew the first tranche of \$10.0 million upon the closing of the transaction on June 29, 2011.
-We used a portion of the proceeds from the first tranche to repay the remaining obligations under that certain loan and security agreement between us and Pinnacle Ventures, L.L.C, or Pinnacle dated September 2008.
-The second tranche of up to \$10.0 million can be drawn, at our option, anytime prior to December 16, 2011.
-The interest rate is initially 8.50%, with 12 months of interest only payments, which period can be extended to 15 months if certain ARX-01 clinical development milestones are met.
+We drew the first tranche of \$10.0 million upon the closing of the transaction on June 29, 2011 and the second tranche of \$10.0 million in December 2011.
+The interest rate is initially 8.50%, with 12 months of interest only payments.
+We used a portion of the proceeds from the first tranche to repay the remaining obligations under that certain loan and security agreement between us and Pinnacle Ventures, L.L.C, or Pinnacle, dated September 2008.

 Since our inception in July 2005, we have not generated any revenue from the sale of our products and do not anticipate generating any product revenues for the foreseeable future.
+We have recognized revenue associated with our grant from the USAMRMC of \$1.4 million since inception of the grant, but continued funding from the USAMRMC is contingent upon their review and approval of our continued research and development activities associated with the grant.
+In addition, there can be no assurance that we will receive other research-related grant awards or produce other collaborative agreement revenues in the future.
 We have incurred losses and generated negative cash flows from operations since inception.
-Our net losses were \$13.7 million and \$10.8 million during the nine months ended September 30, 2011 and 2010.
-As of September 30, 2011, we had cash, cash equivalents and investments totaling \$32.0 million compared to \$3.7 million as of December 31, 2010.
-As of September 30, 2011, we had an accumulated deficit of \$82.3 million.
+Our net losses were \$7.1 million for the three months ended March 31, 2012 and \$20.1 million during the year ended December 31, 2011.
+As of March 31, 2012, we had cash, cash equivalents and investments totaling \$27.6 million compared to \$35.8 million as of December 31, 2011.
+As of March 31, 2012, we had an accumulated deficit of \$95.7 million.